gourbeyd/gourbeyd.github.io/_posts/2022-02-04-Raspberry-Pi-Setup.md

 > Please note: if you are using a linux server on VM, your interface name may not be `eth0`, most likely `enp0s3`. take note and work with that.

+> We could have configured the ethernet settings earlier in the `network-config` file but i wanted to show you two methods which you can use.

 ![image](https://user-images.githubusercontent.com/58165365/151323667-8abf2464-6d17-4609-a273-f3b013fefc5b.png)

 Modify the config file with the following lines as is.
 I've made it easier for you to avoid indentation issues. 😉